Tales from Topographic Oceans

-Tales from Topographic Oceans is the sixth studio album by English progressive rock band Yes, released in the UK on 7 December 1973 and in the US on 9 January 1974 by Atlantic Records.
-It is their first studio album to feature drummer Alan White, who had replaced Bill Bruford the previous year.
-Frontman Jon Anderson devised its concept during the Close to the Edge Tour, when he read a footnote in Autobiography of a Yogi by Paramahansa Yogananda that describes four bodies of Hindu texts about a specific field of knowledge, collectively named shastras–śruti, smriti, puranas, and tantras.
-After pitching the idea to guitarist Steve Howe, the pair spent the rest of the tour developing an outline of the album's musical themes and lyrics.
+Tales from Topographic Oceans is the sixth studio album by the English progressive rock band Yes, released on 7 December 1973 by Atlantic Records.
+It was the band's first studio release to feature drummer Alan White, who replaced founding member Bill Bruford in 1972.
+Singer Jon Anderson conceived the album's concept during the group's Close to the Edge Tour after reading a footnote in Paramahansa Yogananda's 1946 book Autobiography of a Yogi.
+The text summarised four categories of Hindu scriptures–the shastras (specifically the śruti, smriti, puranas, and tantras)–which address distinct fields of knowledge.
+Anderson and guitarist Steve Howe subsequently spent the remainder of the tour developing the album's lyrical themes and musical structures.

-Rehearsals lasted for two months in London, during which the band decided to produce a double album containing four side-long tracks based on each text, ranging between 18 and 21 minutes.
-Keyboardist Rick Wakeman was critical of the concept and felt unable to contribute to the more experimental music that was being produced to fit a double album, and distanced himself from the group.
-Yes decided against recording in the countryside in order to use Britain's first 24-track machine at Morgan Studios, where they decorated the studio to resemble a farm.
-Roger Dean incorporated suggestions from the band into the album's cover art, which inspired his designs for the stage used on its tour.
+Following two months of rehearsals in London, the band decided to construct a double album consisting of four side-long tracks based on each scripture, with runtimes ranging between 18 and 21 minutes.
+Keyboardist Rick Wakeman was critical of the concept, feeling unable to contribute effectively to the experimental direction required to fill a double album, which led to his growing estrangement from the group.
+To utilise Britain's first 24-track tape machine, Yes elected to record at Morgan Studios in London rather than a rural location, famously decorating the studio space to resemble a farm.
+Artist Roger Dean integrated the band's thematic suggestions into the album's gatefold cover art, which later informed his stage designs for the supporting concert tour.